MIC: Model-agnostic Integrated Cross-channel Recommenders: Conclusion

 \section{Conclusion}

 In this paper, we propose a model-agnostic integrated cross-channel (\methodname~) approach, semantically connecting users and items for the matching stage of a typical industrial recommender system by maximally leveraging the inherent multi-channel mutual information.
-Specifically, \methodname~ robustly models correlation across user-item, user-user, and item-item channels. \methodname~ naturally aligns users and items with semantic similarity and distinguishes them otherwise in each channel.
-Extensive experiments show that our \methodname~ helps several popular retrieval models boost performance on two real-world benchmarks.
-By deploying on industrial service with millions of users and conducting online experiments, we further confirm the scalability and flexibility of the proposed method.
+Specifically, \methodname~ models correlation across user-item (U2I), user-user (U2U), and item-item (I2I) channels via intra and inter cross-channel contrastive modules. \methodname~ naturally aligns users and items with semantic similarity and distinguishes them otherwise in each channel.
+Extensive experiments show that our \methodname~ helps several popular retrieval models boost performance on four real-world benchmarks.
+By deploying on industrial Tencent News platform with millions of users and conducting online experiments, we confirm the scalability and flexibility of the proposed method.